Grayrigg Church of England Voluntary Aided School Governing Body

 Governors appoint the headteacher.
 It is governors who hold the main responsibility for finance in schools, and it is governors who work with the headteacher to make the tough decisions about balancing resources.

-The full governing body meets six times a year.
-We also have three sub committees, each meets six times a year and reports to the full governing body meetings.
-They are the Finance, Staffing and Premises Committee, the Teaching & Learning Committee and the Marketing Committee.
+The full governing body meets at least four times a year.
+We also have two sub committees, each meets six times a year and reports to the full governing body meetings.
+They are the Finance, Staffing and Premises Committee and the Teaching & Learning Committee.

 A little about each of our governors:

-I have also started to recognise the kind of role we as parents can offer too - from general support, help with fundraising and drawing on knowledge gained from our professional lives.
+For me it was important to offer something in return and help where possible.
+Over time, I have been able to recognise the kind of role parents can offer - from general support, help with fundraising and drawing on knowledge gained from our professional lives.
 I am a strong supporter of the school ethos and principles: inclusivity; every child can achieve their best; inspiring; unique.
 All in a nurturing and supportive environment.

 Work-wise, my background is in design and branding.
 I have been lucky enough to have gained a broad understanding of business strategy and implementation of standardised processes along with development of people and teams.
 I’m proud of Grayrigg School and want to help it achieve it’s goals.